 You can bill your clients like a pro with Indy’s Invoices tool.
-Add unbilled hours, autofill client details, and offer and track multiple payment methods.
+Add unbilled hours, autofill client details, and get paid easily with support for multiple payment methods.

 Try a Mini-Proposal

-Use an online template to help you nail the project quickly.
+You can use an online template to help you nail the project quickly.
 With the assistance of proper templates, you can produce a mini proposal to prove to the client that you and your rates are the right fit for the job.

-If you can't break through to them, consider cutting your losses and heading on to the next job.
+If you still can't break through to them, consider cutting your losses and heading on to the next job.

 Turn the Client Down if You Have To

 Ultimately, only you can decide if the offer is one that you need to accept, especially if you're desperate for that next paycheck.
 If you don't have any other clients lined up, you can try finding some adjustments you can both make to meet in the middle.

 Clients will appreciate it if they see you're willing to work with them.
 However, there will be times when you'll have to turn the client down to be fair to yourself.

 Turning clients down isn't always easy, but working with a client is a two-way street, and budget negotiations help to lay the foundation of your working relationship.
 Consider your time in a situation like this.
 You want to let them down gently since we can't predict all of the reasons why they can't fulfill your price quote.

 Here are some ways you can turn down a client: